grafana/tempo/docs/sources/tempo/metrics/_index.md

 # Prometheus compatibility

+{{< docs/experimental product="Prometheus-compatible API"  >}}

-An experimental Prometheus-compatible API has been added to Tempo to provide a way to visualize metrics out of traces using TraceQL.
+This experimental Prometheus-compatible API provides a way to visualize metrics out of traces using TraceQL.

 This is marked as **experimental** because we expect native support in Grafana in the future, which likely will use an internal API, deprecating the need for